saunierae/Electron-Webpack-Typescript-React-Demo/README.md

-# React Webpack Typescript Electron Journal Applciation
+# React Webpack Typescript Electron Journal Application

 Users use a form to create custom journal forms for desired journals.